hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 The Vaughan cluster was installed in the summer of 2020.
-It is a NEC system consisting of 152 compute nodes with dual 32-core AMD `Epyc 7452 <https://www.amd.com/en/products/cpu/amd-epyc-7452>`_ Rome generation CPUs connected through a HDR100 InfiniBand network.
+It is a NEC system consisting of 152 compute nodes with dual 32-core AMD `Epyc 7452 <https://www.amd.com/en/products/cpu/amd-epyc-7452>`_ Rome generation CPUs connected through an HDR100 InfiniBand network.
-All nodes have 256 GB RAM.
+All nodes containing Rome CPUs have 256 GB RAM.
 The nodes do not have a sizeable local disk.

 Vaughan also contains 2 node types for GPU computing: 1 node with four NVIDIA (Tesla) Ampere A100 GPU compute cards and 2 nodes equipped with two AMD Instinct (Arcturus) MI100 GPU compute cards.

+In the summer of 2023, the Vaughan cluster was extended.
+This extension consists of 24 compute nodes with dual 32-core AMD `Epyc 7543 <https://www.amd.com/en/products/cpu/amd-epyc-7543>`_ Milan generation CPUs and 256 GB.
+An additional 16 nodes have 512 GB RAM.
+All Milan nodes are connected through an HDR200 InfiniBand network.

 Access restrictions
 -------------------